 Hostels are an excellent option for a number of reasons.
-Say you’re volunteering abroad with a large group and want to hang out together – you can opt for a large bunk room for an extremely affordable price.
+Say you’re volunteering abroad with an organization such as International Volunteer HQ (IVHQ) as part of a large group and want to hang out together – you can opt for a large bunk room for an extremely affordable price.
 Or, if you want to meet loads of amazing new people, a hostel is a wonderful way to meet fellow travelers.
 Here are a few more reasons to stay in a hostel:

 If you love meeting new people, a hostel is right up your alley.
 Hostels are known for their social life, as the shared rooms naturally break down barriers.
 You can meet all kinds of interesting people, from backpackers to world travelers.
 People from all different countries stay in hostels – strike up a conversation and make new friends!

 Great for Big Groups

 Booking several hotel rooms for large groups can be pricey – but renting one large bunk room in a hostel can be much more convenient, affordable, and fun.

 Some hostels are off the beaten path, but still close to major city centers.
 Others are in even more exotic locales.
 One hostel in Panama, for example, is located right on the ocean and even features a slide that spits you right out into the water!

 While you generally know what to expect with one chain hotel to the next, each hostel is unique.
 Some have cool rooftop hangout areas and others host exotic bars.
 If you’re looking for a local, fun experience that’s different from a hotel, consider staying at a hostel.

 Most hostels include free wifi when you check in – that said, the connection can be spotty if you’re in a remote area or if lots of travelers are connected at once.
 While you can check your social networks and browse the web, you may have trouble streaming movies and TV shows.